PookaMustard/beatrice-witchcogs/README.md

 ###GOG
 Fetches games or movies from GOG.com and displays information about them such as the prices and the platforms.
 Requires requests and BeautifulSoup4 to operate.
 Currently supports:
 - `[p]gog [searchname]` - Search and display information for the specified game or movie.
 Will ask the user which result they want if more than one result is detected.
-- `[p]gog [randomgame]` - Will display any random game from GOG.com.
-- `[p]gog [gamecount]` - Will display the amount of DRM-free games on GOG.com
+Used for up-to-date searches.
+- `[p]magog [searchname]` - Searches GOG using the MaGog search engine by mrkgnao, which provides more detailed information on the games.

 ###Is It Down
 Makes the bot check if a site is up and online or down and offline.
 May be prone to errors depending on the status of the site in question.
 It requires the dependencies asyncio and aiohttp Usage: